thieu1995/mealpy/docs/source/pages/general/advances/saving_loading.rst

 Saving and Loading Model
 ========================

-Above tutorials, we know that we can save the population after each epoch in the model by setting "save_population" as True in the problem dictionary.
+Based on the tutorials above, we know that we can save the population after each epoch in the model by setting "save_population" to True in the problem dictionary.

 .. code-block:: python